 - Find your unique hook and boil it down to its essence.
 Even if the solution or methods aren't new, offering a higher-quality service (like breaking complex projects down into bite-size phases in your proposal) can make all the difference.

 - Provide relevant big-picture context to the problem you're going to solve.
 Defining project scope and dependencies from the outset is huge, which is why you should definitely include what resources you plan to track and how you plan to monitor them in your proposal outline.
 And by the way, a quality project management software makes this a whole lot easier to accomplish consistently at every stage of the project.

 - Practice answering questions about your pitch — especially ones that don't seem relevant.
 You never know what curveballs you'll field during a presentation, but you can bet they'll have something to do with the potential curveballs you'll be thrown during the project itself.
 Hint: If you make use of visual project management tools, you'll always maintain control of flow no matter what happens.

-- Start by making a killer project proposal outline.
-Just follow the rest of this guide, and you’ll be all set.
+To start writing your killer project proposal outline, follow the rest of this guide, and you'll be all set.

 The 6 most common project proposal outline items